To become a general dentist, a person must graduate from dental school and be awarded

 includes the prevention, diagnosis, and treatment of diseases of the supporting and

-surrounding tissues of the teeth or their substitutes, and the maintenance of the
+surrounding tissues of the teeth or their substitutes.
+It also involves the maintenance

 Prosthodontist.
 Prosthodontists are dental specialists who have undergone additional training and

-with other members of the oral healthcare team in restoring natural teeth, replacing
+often work closely with other members of the oral healthcare team in restoring natural

-missing teeth, or developing artificial substitutes for damaged oral and maxillofacial
+teeth, replacing missing teeth, or developing artificial substitutes for damaged oral

 Post oral cancer reconstruction